-Proj ect Title: Phone:
+Proj oject Title: Ph Phone:

-Cont tact: Email:
+Cont ntact: En nail:

-Ageı ncy:
+Ageı ency:

 Local Match Detail

 Cash Contribution

 In-Kind Services

 Other Grants

-Total Match \$
+Total Match

 Commitment -

-Sou urce(s) of Local Match on the proposed project are eligible as a matching requirement.
-Please provide details on how in-kind services are calculated.
-Identify the Fiscal Year(s) of In-Kind expenditure and amount for each year.
-Do not use acronyms.
-2. Other grants and/or funding: This may include fair share funds, non-ECP state or federal grant funds, local city funds, general funds, developer fees, etc. Please list the name and amount of any respective non-ECP grants that are proposed as a match.
-If there are other grant type(s), include the status of each.
+Sou ource(s) of Local Match

+4 In Vind Consises (evaluation COM): Calaries and banasika san amanlangaa unba mill mansangan mand

+Τ. In-Kind Services (excluding O&M): Salaries on the proposed project are eligible as a matching

+services are calculated.
+Identify the Fiscal Year(s)

+Do not use acronyms. or an amount for each year

+,

+2. 2.
+Other grants and/or funding: This may include

+funds, local city funds, general funds, developer f

+respective non-ECP grants that are proposed as a status of each. natch.
+If there are other grant type(s), include the

+status of each.